 This year there was a big focus on growing our Māra Kai (Garden) learning about what it means to look after and grow kai for our whānau and community.
 Kaiako and tamariki together, learnt what it means to be a kaitiaki of the whenua and provide manaaki and aroha to our whānau.
 We learnt about the Atua that tautoko the growing as well as the sustainable practices that help support the Kaupapa.
-Starting off with kakano (seeds) and seedlings and taking care of them over the months, supported tamariki in development of their own ecological identity and footprint.
-We have collaboratively grown a flourishing Māra that has produced peas, potatoes, strawberries, spinach, herbs, cucumbers, lettuces and lately an abundance of tomatoes!
+Starting off with kakano (seeds) and seedlings and taking care of them over the months, supported tamariki to development of their own ecological identity and footprint.
+We have collaboratively grown a flourishing Māra that has produced Peas, Potatoes, Strawberries, Spinach, Herbs, Cucumbers, Lettuces and lately an abundance of Tomatoes!
 It has been a true labour of love and commitment.
-Growing and sharing our kai has been a wonderful way to nourish the tinana and wairua of those we love and beyond.
+Growing and sharing our Kai has been a wonderful way to nourish the tinana and wairua of those we love and beyond.